Sigmmma/composer/readme.txt

 Changelog:

+  * v1.1.0
+    Fixed bugs with composer compiling for 64bit.

   * v1.0.9
     Applied exponential scale to volume so it applies gain in a way more suited to human ears.